Lendrick Muir School

-Press Coverage

-The Alloa Journal (December 1965) reported: A fearful night in the darkness of the snow covered Ochils was spent by a party of seven boys and girls [...] .It appears that Mr Thornber [Headmaster of Lendrick Muir School] and the pupils had left the school about 11.30 [...] to climb King's Seat (2000 feet) [...].
-About one o'clock it started to snow and the storm continued for four or five hours making conditions extremely difficult for the young hillclimbers.
-Darkness fell and the party was still on the hills.
-The youngsters were beginning to show signs of fear and [...] one of the girls slipped and found she could go no further.
-It was then that Mr Thornber decided to go for help.
-The youngsters built a snow wall to give them some protection and were told not to move away.
-The master [...] saw the lights of Ladywell House and soon contacted the police.
-Mr Thornber went along with the rescue squad as guide.
-As they climbed higher [.. a rescuer] heard a faint shout from somewhere below and this led them to the young people. [...]
-They were huddled together in the shelter of the snow wall [...].
-The youngsters were cold and frightened.

-Naemoor House

-The school was housed in Naemoor House, formally Naemoor School, a neo-classical mansion designed by Adam Frame of Alloa which was listed in 1977, and this was a continuation of Riverview Private School in Alloa, run by husband and wife team John and Janet Grieve.
-Shortly before it became Lendrick Muir School, William Younger, the brewer, from Alloa injected finance into it.
+The school was housed in Naemoor House, formally Naemoor School, a neo-classical mansion designed by Adam Frame of Alloa which was listed in 1977.

-Change in direction

 In 1988, the School changed its policy on admissions and its client groups, focussing on children with dyslexia.
 It retained this focus until its closure in 1998.

 Closure

 It closed in 1998, following a "damning verdict on the [...] accommodation, management and curriculum".
 According to the Sunday Mail, among other things, "[The School] which receives more than £250,000 a year in fees has been branded unsafe, dirty and lacking in resources. [...]
 The inspectors' report revealed a long list of problems.
 They found dirty and unsafe rooms, bad teaching and a lack of books and computers, and said the dinners were poor."